 Getting around Warsaw.

 Withing the city you have over 150 bus lines, trams, metro, SKM trains and night lines.
 Tickets are available in ticket machines across the whole city, kiosks, you can also scan for a ticket in any bus.
-Full ticket price is 1 Euro.
+Single regular ticket cost 1 Euro and it’s valid for 75 minutes for any bus, tram or tube (you can also change lines on the same ticket).

 CITY BIKES: If you prefer to cycle – Warsaw has one of the most amazing bicycle network.
 Veturilo is a urban company with hundreds of bike stations.
 Check the website HERE: https://veturilo.waw.pl/en/